 "Faithless Electors" are members of the Electoral College who, for whatever reason, do not vote for their party's designated candidate.

 Since the founding of the Electoral College, there have been 167 faithless electors.
 71 of these votes were changed because the original candidate died before the day on which the Electoral College cast its votes.
-Three electors chose to abstain rather than vote for their party's nominee.
-The other 93 electoral votes were changed on the personal initiative of the elector.
+29 electors chose to abstain or cast an abnormal vote (for example, switch the president and vice presidential candidates) rather than vote for their party's nominee.
+The other 67 electoral votes represent electors casting their votes for a different candidate on their own initiative.

 Sometimes electors change their votes in large groups, such as when 23 Virginia electors acted together in 1836.
 Many times, however, these electors stood alone in their decisions.
 As of the 2016 election, no elector has changed the outcome of an election by voting against his or her party’s designated candidate.

 Despite these 167 faithless votes, and a Supreme Court ruling allowing states to empower political parties to require formal pledges from presidential electors (Ray v.
 Blair, 343 US 214), 20 states still do not require their members of the Electoral College to vote for their party's designated candidate.